Edit in GitHubLog an issue

 Step 2: Authentication

-Let's begin by initializing a few variables.
-As previously mentioned, it is crucial to set up two environment variables, as the following code relies on them:
+Next, you will initialize a few variables.
+Note: It's crucial to have your environment variables set up from above prior to this step, as the following code relies on them:

 Copied to your clipboard